generic-user1/mrs-matrix/README.md

 ### Install from the repository

-(recommended if you don't intent to modify the program)
+(recommended if you don't intend to modify the program)

     cargo install mrs-matrix --locked